pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 https://leafletjs.com/ is a JavaScript library for interactive maps.
 It can be used with WinUI3 via WebView2, which allows you to embed web content in your app.

-Work item: add a clear button
+IP: Work item: add a clear button
 Work item: zoom to starting point

 Work item: add start + end point (and do what?)
 Work item: when clicking a link, open a new window in a browser! (like the links for OSM) Work item: using arrow keys to navigate among the points

-Work item: unified MapData list -
-    Leaflet groups marker size
-    Leaflet show group items
-    Leaflet arrow keys to navigate
-    Fix the ALT key problem (WebView2 swallows the ALT key so it can't be used for the Menus)
+DONE 2025-08-15: Work item: unified MapData list: Leaflet groups marker size; show group items; arrow keys to navigate; Fix the ALT key problem (WebView2 swallows the ALT key so it can't be used for the Menus)
 DONE 2025-08-07: Work item: allow for zooming in a little more.
 DONE 2025-08-07: Work item: show details about the selected point DONE 2025-08-06: Work item: keep screen on via menu (in developer for now?)